tsiangsun/minimal-mistakes/_posts/2016-11-2-Amber-setup-prmtop-inpdrd.md

 end structure
 ```

-(1) Use VMD to check visualize the box.
+(i) Use VMD to check visualize the box.
 In representation, Resname PCB and Resname CBZ to change rendering.
 OR use Jmol.sh to see structure.

-(2) Make sure net charge = 0.000000000 using dipole_read.f
+(ii) Make sure net charge = 0.000000000 using dipole_read.f

-(3) Use Chimera UCSF to compare quantum .cube surface with the partial charges.
+(iii) Use Chimera UCSF to compare quantum .cube surface with the partial charges.

-### LEAP to prmtop and inpcrd
+### (3) LEAP to prmtop and inpcrd

 ```
 $ tleap -s -f setup.amber.INIT